dchen236/ucla_w20_cs174a_final_project/README.md

 - Table Felt
 - Table Wood Finish

+## Shadows

+We implemented shadows using a two-pass rendering technique and a custom shadow shader.
+We first drew all the balls and calculated the shadow map using the ball's relative position with regard to the overhead lighting.
+Then, on the second pass, we drew the pool table's felt utilizing the shadow textures and overlaid the rest of the environment as well.
+Since graphic rendering times were too slow on our machines when utilizing the best shadow technique, we opted for lower resolution shadows.

+## Reflections

+We implemented reflections very similarly to shadows.
+Instead of using a shadow shader, however, we used a reflection shader.
+We created this reflection shader by utilizing the fragment code of a Phong Shader and combining that with the existing Shadow Shader code.

+We used a two-pass rendering technique here as well.
+We first drew all the balls and calculated the reflection map using the ball's relative position with regard to the overhead lighting.
+Then, on the second pass, we drew the pool table's glass utilizing the reflection textures and overlaid the rest of the environment as well.
+Since graphic rendering times were too slow on our machines when utilizing the best reflection technique, we opted for lower resolution reflections.

 ### Lighting

 In terms of lighting, we wanted to create several different types of experiences for the user.
-While the original light setting is set to more of a family pool table, the 'party mode' makes the pool table seem like it is in a club with overhead lighting on the balls.
+While the original light setting is set to more of a family pool table with regular dark shadows, the 'party mode' makes the pool table seem like it is in a club with overhead lighting on the balls.
 In this way, the environment is dynamic and can be changed to the user's wishes.

-We implemented the 'party mode' by dimming the texture objects and changing the location of the main light source.
+We implemented the 'party mode' by dimming the texture objects, changing the location of the main light source, and creating the simulation of a glass table using reflections.
 All the balls, utilizing the Phong Shader, are affected by this change.

 ## Group Member Responsibilities